murabus/murabus/content/pictures/_index.md

   caption:
   - album: gallery
   image:  'd73.jpg'
-  caption:  11/09/2013, Boarding the Majestic Ilyushin 96-300 of Aeroflot for the Moscow-Istanbul flight.
+  caption:  11/09/2013, Boarding the majestic Ilyushin 96-300 of Aeroflot for the Moscow-Istanbul flight.
 ---